Calculate page height and width Skip to content

 Luckily, there are several marketing attribution models that help to measure how each customer touchpoint assisted in multi-channel selling.

-Google Analytics has 5 commonly used attribution models:
+Previously, Google Analytics had 5 commonly used attribution models:

 1. First-click attribution